Anrdwe/ProjectTrashTalk-pre-redux/README.md

 >- - 1.
 React Redux
 >- - 2.
 Passing a setAuthentication function into a custom <Route> component that will then pass the function to the Login.js component.
 >- - 3.
 Remove the authenticated state and check if a token exists or expired in a custom <Route> component to redirect the user accordingly.
 >- - 4.
+Redirect from a page depending on the token.
+>- - 5.
 Remove the authenticated state completely and remove logins.

 >### Keeping track of the Id of a Post to upload an image to.
 >- Problem: the post request i made in the API to upload an image requires the Id of a Post in the path '/post/${postId}/image'.